splunk/splunk-demo-yelp-search-command/README.md

 splunk-demo-yelp-search-command
 ===============================

-A custom search command for querying yelp's API.
+A custom search command for querying [Yelp's API] (http://www.yelp.com/developers/documentation)!
 This demonstrates how to use the Python SDK's `GeneratingCommand` to query an external API and pipe results into Splunk.
 You can use the patterns here basically for talking to any API.

 # What is it?